Revamped Virginia can’t keep pace with Navy and gets upset in its season opener

 Rotation comes into focus

-The starters were all but certain at four spots entering the season: Clark, Beekman, Franklin and Gardner.
+The starters were all but certain at four spots entering the season: Clark, Beekman, Franklin (a transfer from Indiana) and Gardner.
 Shedrick was the fifth starter; he finished with seven points and seven rebounds after sitting for lengthy stretches of the first half with two fouls.

 Guard Kody Stattmann was the first player off the bench.
 Forward Francisco Caffaro followed as Virginia’s second reserve to get into the game, but he committed three fouls in the first half in addition to two turnovers.